rustasync/team/async-book/src/execution/future.md

 Secondly, `wake: fn()` has changed to `LocalWaker`.
 In `SimpleFuture`, we used a call to a function pointer (`fn()`) to tell the future executor that the future in question should be polled.
-However, since `fn()` is zero-sized, it can't store any data about *which* task was awoken, meaning that the number of distinct wake-able tasks is limited by the number of functions declared at compile-time.
-In a real-world scenario, however, a complex application like a web server may have thousands of different tasks whose wakeups should all be managed separately.
+However, since `fn()` is zero-sized, it can't store any data about *which* `Future` called `wake`.
+In a real-world scenario, a complex application like a web server may have thousands of different connections whose wakeups should all be managed separately.
 This is where `LocalWaker` and its sibling type `Waker` come in.